 Travel Insurance is another choice for travelers.
 Insurance is a simple term but can make a huge difference.
 Traveling 5000 meters above sea level can be risky sometimes.
 It also covers all the rescue expenses in case of an emergency.

-Plus, altitude sickness, weather change, and some emergency health conditions are unpredictable in the Himalayan.
+Plus, altitude sickness, weather changes, and some emergency health conditions are unpredictable in the Himalayan.
 Also, Insurance includes helicopter evacuation.
 So, for quick and easy health support insurance is crucial.

-Tips No: 2.
-Pack Essential Gears and Bring Your Own Personal Item
+Tips No. 2.
+Pack Essential Gear and Bring Your Own Personal Item

 One thing to keep an eye on before traveling to Everest Base Camp is packing essential gear.
 It does not require technical gears but some gears are mandatory.
 And don’t compromise on the right gears.